joansenent/week-01-coursework/README.md

 # add it to the staging area
 git add -A
 # commit it locally
-git commit -m "This is the change message"
+git commit -m "This is the commit message"
 # push changes to GitHub
 git push origin master
 ```